JosieOnGit/Luniks/Historic Events/GHOST TEMPLES/Character List.md

 This Character List belongs to [[GHOST TEMPLES]].

 ## // Settler of Vászi
+### Appearance
 As the **Guardian of Vestia**, the *White/Grey* dress code is mandatory for a Guardian to wear.
 Because of this, Vászi wears a blacked-out and grey harness, over which he wears a robe or mantle, with a collar that extends far out.
+The outfit is completed by simple, plain white pants.

 Vászi bears a **Plain White Mask**.
 He prefers a featureless mask that hides his expressions and body language while guiding a new ghost through Rebirth.
 This way, he will give the new ghost the most neutral and natural way to process it all, without giving a first impression, be it good or bad, through an altered and personalized mask.